VirtusLab/git-machete/README.md

 * Automatic discovery of branch relations (`git machete discover`)

+A port to an IntelliJ plugin is under development, see [VirtusLab/git-machete-intellij-plugin](http://github.com/VirtusLab/git-machete-intellij-plugin/).

 ## Install

 We suggest a couple of alternative ways of installation.